thoughtworks-jumpstart/jumpstart/how-to-learn-effectively.md

 ## Stay in your learning zone

 Keep learning new skills.
 Staying in your learning zone.
-Expending your comfortable zone.
+Expending your comfort zone.
 Be aware when you are in panic zone (and avoid it!)

 ![learning zone](.gitbook/assets/learning_zone.png)

 How do you know which zone you are in?

 - If there is nothing new for you.
-Then you are in your comfortable zone.
+Then you are in your comfort zone.
 - If there is something you haven't heard about before, and you can relate it to something you already know, then you are in your learning zone.
 - If there is something new, and you cannot relate it to anything you already know, as a result, you cannot understand this new concept at all.
 In this case, you are in your panic zone.